-R&D Water Engineers uses a soil displacing hammer or ‘mole’ for a vast percentage of the work we do.
-Where a renewal of part or all of a water supply pipe is the best option to fix the underground leak we will usually relay the pipe by moling.
+R&D Water Engineers uses a soil displacing hammer or ‘mole’ for most of the work we do.
 Using compressed air, a specially designed metal pole or ‘mole’ is driven through the ground under the surface creating a tunnel through which we can then pass the new MDPE pipe (see video clip below).
-Our engineers carry all the equipment required on the van, including the generator which produces the compressed air.
+Our engineers carry all equipment required on the van, including the generator which produces the compressed air.

-Moling requires minimal excavation, and certainly less excavation than by laying a trench using a digger.
-A number of smaller holes are dug (no more than 1 metre squared) for setting the mole off and receiving it.
-Our engineers are all trained in moling and also in the use of detection equipment to ensure that we avoid any cables and other plant or pipes which may be present in the ground.
+Moling requires minimal excavation depending on ground conditions.
+A number of small holes are dug, no more than 1 metre squared, and the mole travels under the ground between them.
+Our engineers are all skilled at moling, and are also trained in the avoidance of any cables and other plant or pipes which may be present in the ground.
 We can advise you approximately how many excavations will be required and in what surfaces.
 Our excavations will be backfilled and the surfaces reinstated to look as near as possible as we found them.
 Our aim is to leave your property looking as good as we would if it were our own.

 Your property is in safe hands

-At R&D we pride ourselves on leaving your property tidy and as close as possible to how we found it in our efforts to fix your burst pipe or water leak.
+At R&D we pride ourselves on leaving your property tidy and as close as possible to how we found it.
 We collect all spoil as we dig so there are no mounds of soil and rubble strewn around your garden.
-All digs are backfilled and the surface is put back neatly, be it lawn, tarmac, concrete, crazy paving etc.
+All digs are backfilled, topped up with excess material if required, and the surface is put back neatly, be it lawn, tarmac, concrete, crazy paving etc.